 That’s ‘the’ question.
 At least, it’s the one we all hear.

-Let’s see how it feels to ask some other, equally valid forms of the question.
+Let’s see how it feels to ask some other (equally valid) forms of the question.

+In simply knowing these questions—feeling familiar and curious about them—you will achieve a higher level of consideration of meaning in life.
 So play with them!
 Put them on your radar.
 Go through them, perhaps with a friend or family member.
 Ask, “Tell me more about that” and “What else?”

 What is a life very well-lived?